Archihub-App/archihub.github.io/src/content/docs/en/crear_plugin.md

 Inside the `bulk` function, the code to be executed when processing the records is defined.
 In this case, the original title of the resource is obtained and sent to the OpenAI API to be modified.
 Then, the resource title is updated in the database.

-As ArchiHub's own functions, there are the `mongodb.get_all_records` and `mongodb.update_record` functions.
+As ArchiHUB's own functions, there are the `mongodb.get_all_records` and `mongodb.update_record` functions.
 The first function gets the records from the database and the second one updates the record in the database.
-In addition, at the end of the `bulk` function, the `clear_cache` function of the plugin is called to update the changes in the ArchiHub interface.
-This is important because if this function is not called, the changes will not be reflected in the ArchiHub interface unless the cache is regenerated from the application settings.
+In addition, at the end of the `bulk` function, the `clear_cache` function of the plugin is called to update the changes in the ArchiHUB interface.
+This is important because if this function is not called, the changes will not be reflected in the ArchiHUB interface unless the cache is regenerated from the application settings.

 ### Processing row

 The plugin runs in a processing queue.
 This means that when a task is sent to the plugin, it is added to a queue and processed in the background.
 This is useful to distribute the tasks to different workers and avoid performance problems if everything runs on the same machine and processing queue.
 In this case, the plugin uses the `low` queue to process the tasks.
-For more information on processing queues, see the [ArchiHub documentation](https://archihub-app.github.io/archihub.github.io/en/nodos/).
+For more information on processing queues, see the [ArchiHUB documentation](https://archihub-app.github.io/archihub.github.io/en/nodos/).

 ### Frontend interaction fields

 For frontend interactions, fields are defined from the `plugin_info` variable.
-This variable contains the plugin information and is used to display the information in the ArchiHub interface.
+This variable contains the plugin information and is used to display the information in the ArchiHUB interface.
 In this case, different field types are being used:
 - **instructions**: used to display an instruction text to the user.
 This field is not editable and is only shown as information.
 - **select**: is used to display a selection field to the user.
 In this case, it is being used to select the OpenAI model to be used to modify the title.
 - **text**: is used to display a text field to the user.
 In this case, it is being used to display the instruction field and the command field for GPT.

-***Note: in case you require other types of fields, feel free to open an issue in the repository where the ArchiHub frontend is located.
+***Note: in case you require other types of fields, feel free to open an issue in the repository where the ArchiHUB frontend is located.
 We will be happy to help you implement it.
-Remember that ArchiHub is an open source project and we are open to receive contributions from the community.***
+Remember that ArchiHUB is an open source project and we are open to receive contributions from the community.***

 ## Plugin repository

-To facilitate the understanding of the guide, we have created a repository where you can find the [developed plugin](https://github.com/Archihub-App/titleModifier).
-To install it, follow the instructions in the [official ArchiHub documentation](https://archihub-app.github.io/archihub.github.io/en/install_plugin/).
+To facilitate the understanding of the guide, we have created a repository where you can find the [developed plugin](https://github.com/ArchiHUB-App/titleModifier).
+To install it, follow the instructions in the [official ArchiHUB documentation](https://archihub-app.github.io/archihub.github.io/en/install_plugin/).